 5. Role of FSM/co-composting recognised in national policies and regulation

 Login to see the e-mail-adress of the contact person.

-Asia & Pacific Bangladesh Capacity development Cities Composting, vermicomposting (solid waste), composting toilets Emptying and transport (non sewered) Faecal sludge treatment processes Fertiliser Food security and productive sanitation International NGO Market development Other funding source or unspecified Resource recovery Specific to one or several countries Urban (entire city)
+Asia & Pacific Capacity development Cities Composting, vermicomposting (solid waste), composting toilets Emptying and transport (non sewered) Faecal sludge treatment processes Fertiliser Food security and productive sanitation International NGO Market development Other funding source or unspecified Resource recovery Specific to one or several countries Urban (entire city)

 Share this page on